This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Weihnachts Markt at Palais Thurn und Taxis

 Tucked around the corner from the Hauptwache markets, this smaller market felt like a secret spot for locals.
 I noticed groups of people hanging out after work, enjoying drinks and catching up.
-Despite the grand display out front with the purple and pink lights, it was surprisingly low-key inside.
+Despite the bright display out front with the purple and pink lights, it was surprisingly low-key inside.
 It didn’t have the big attractions or touristy vibe of the other markets and only had food and drink.

 Frankfurt Christmas Market Food: Treat Yourself!